Marketing & Public Relations

 Rather than overstaffing a sales force up front and saddling it with unrealistic performance expectations - a typical mistake most new firms make - entrepreneurial managers should initially employ only a small cadre of salespeople and allow them to work with customers and product developers to smooth out the kinks that are likely to occur.

 Tactics for attracting initial customers, primarily through content marketing and public relations.

 The author argues that better marketing can help companies better compete for the remaining market and can help small businesses in particular in building their brand and developing trust in the company, allowing them to leapfrog competitors who do cut back during the downturn.

 "New York Times bestselling author and social media expert Gary Vaynerchuk shares hard-won advice on how to connect with customers and beat the competition.
 A mash-up of the best elements of 'Crush It!' and 'The Thank You Economy' with a fresh spin, 'Jab, Jab, Jab, Right Hook' is a blueprint to social media marketing strategies that really works."
+(Paid link)

 Disclaimer: Inclusion in this directory does not constitute an endorsement.
 The materials linked to from this page are copyrighted to their respective owners.

 FTC Disclosure: This page contains affiliate links.
 If you make a purchase after clicking on the links, Cayenne Consulting will receive a small commission.
 We are dedicated to finding the best resources for entrepreneurs and we never recommend something we wouldn’t use for our own business.